polterguy/polterguy.github.io/dashboard/chatbot-wizard/index.md

 * RTL - For Arabic, Hebrew, Farsi and other right to left language
 * Submit button - If the chatbot should have a submit button
 * Stream - If the chatbot should stream its results back to the client

+If you want to see how the different themes looks like, you can try all different themese [here](https://ainiro.io/blog/try-our-chatbot-themes).

 For a complete walkthrough of the entire process, including things not discussed in this article, you can watch the [following YouTube playlist](https://www.youtube.com/watch?v=VdF8F6tvgqQ&list=PL_iESc2yi8IUCwO1TDft2oAfrUvJHuzU9).